Annaka Fourneret

-Annaka Fourneret is an American actress.
-She is best known for playing Lynn Loud Jr. in the Nickelodeon comedy television series The Really Loud House as well as its second film A Really Haunted Loud House.
+Annaka Felix Fourneret (born 13 February, 2008) is an American actress.
+She is best known for playing Lynn Loud Jr. in the Nickelodeon comedy television series The Really Loud House as well as the franchise's second live-action film A Really Haunted Loud House.

 Early life

-Fourneret grew up with her mother and cat.
+Fourneret grew up as an only child with her mother and cat.
 Her favorite actress is Anya Taylor Joy.
-She hopes to act in every film genre if possible.

 Career

 Fourneret revealed her career started when she was just 9 months old.
 Her father was chased around by a casting director for GAP while they were shopping at The Grove at Farmers Market.
 Fourneret's first appearance on the big screen came in the comedy drama series Lethal Weapon.
 Fourneret made an appearance in the comedy series Loot starring Maya Rudolph.
-Fourneret later portrayed Lynn Loud in The Really Loud House where the character was previously portrayed by Morgan McGill in A Loud House Christmas.
+Fourneret later portrayed Lynn Loud Jr. in The Really Loud House where the character was previously portrayed by Morgan McGill in A Loud House Christmas.
 Fourneret returned with the rest of the cast for season 2.

 Personal life

-In her spare time, Fourneret is a big fan of surfing as well as rock climbing and going ziplining with her dad.
-She is also a big fan of skiing, both downhill and cross country.
+Fourneret enjoys surfing, rock climbing, ziplining, and skiing.